hr567/Ana/README.md

 `docker run --privileged --port 8800:8800 hr567/ana`

 After starting the container,
-you can test it using `python tests/client.py` to test if it work correctly.
+you can test it using `python3 tests/basic_test.py` to test if it work correctly.

 ### Normal